airswap/airswap-about/frequently-asked-questions.md

 ### Why Stake on AirSwap?

 AirSwap Tokens (AST) can be staked to participate in governance of the protocol.
 All are welcome to participate by proposing, discussing, and voting on proposals that move the project and community forward.
 Voters are rewarded with points based on the amount staked.
 Points can be used to claim a portion of the funds from the rewards pool.
-Check out [this tutorial](activities/voting.md) to learn more.

 ### How do I stake on AirSwap?